 Below is a listing of the programs and majors in the Marieb College of Health & Human Services.
 Use this list to directly learn more about each program.

 The Athletic Training program conducts a competitive limited access admissions process for this major.
 All applicants who meet the minimum admission requirements may not be admitted into the program.
 Application forms are available on the Athletic Training Program website.
 All application materials must be received by February 1st of the year in which entry is sought.
 Admission decisions are made based on materials and coursework completed at the time of the application.
 Athletic Trainers (ATs) are health care professionals who collaborate with physicians.
 The services provided by ATs comprise prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 Athletic training is recognized by the American Medical Association (AMA) as a health care profession.
 The Athletic Training Program will move to a master's degree program in 2020.
-Baccalaureate programs may not admit, enroll, or matriculate students into the athletic training program after the start of the fall term 2022.
+Baccalaureate programs may not admit, enroll, or matriculate students into the athletic training program after the start of the fall term 2022 (No longer accepting new students into program, please see advisor for other major options).
+No longer accepting students into program as of Fall 2018.

 The Clinical Laboratory Science program at FGCU has been designated as limited access.
 Consequently, the selection process is competitive and all qualified applicants may not be admitted to the program.
 Clinical Laboratory Science is designed for students who seek a Bachelor of Science degree, national certification and Florida licensure as a clinical laboratory scientist.
 The post-baccalaureate certificate program in Clinical Laboratory Science is designed for students with baccalaureate degrees in the chemical or biological sciences who seek licensure/certification in clinical laboratory science.
 The CLS curriculum also serves as a solid preparation for medical, dental, veterinary, pharmacy, and graduate school.